-For 2018, we are revamping the Paris May Term with the support of the Mellon Grand Challenges Initiative.
-This coming year, the program, retitled “Art, History, and Global Citizenship in Paris,” will have a more direct focus on questions of identity and citizenship, while still placing these explorations in the context of French history and art history since the French Revolution.
-In 2018, we are adding a senior seminar to the course offerings.
+In 2018, the Paris May Term was revamped with the support of the Mellon Grand Challenges Initiative.
+Retitled “Art, History, and Global Citizenship in Paris,” the course directly focused on questions of identity and citizenship, while still placing these explorations in the context of French history and art history since the French Revolution.
+A senior seminar was also added to the course offerings.
 Students on the Paris May Term may take either the combined history/art history course (fulfilling Fine Arts 1 or Cultural Heritage II within Hope’s general education curriculum) or senior seminar.
 While senior seminar students will still explore history and art history, their readings, discussions, and life-view papers will reflect on the intersection of faith, identity, and citizenship in a pluralistic and often secular Parisian community.
-Through funding from the Mellon Grand Challenges Initiative, Natalie Dykstra (English), Chuck Green (psychology), and Marissa Doshi (communication) will contribute interdisciplinary perspectives to this exploration of faith, identity, and citizenship.
+Through funding from the Mellon Grand Challenges Initiative, Natalie Dykstra (English), Chuck Green (psychology), and Marissa Doshi (communication) will contribute interdisciplinary perspectives to this exploration of faith, identity, and citizenship